-8. Consideration of whether a remote hearing or a series of remote hearings is appropriate for a remote hearing should begin early.
-Further, and in particular:

-- (a) Having regard to Paragraph 12 of the President's Guidance entitled COVID 19: National Guidance for the Family Court issued on 19 March 2020, parties must redouble their focus on identifying the issues that require to be dealt with at the hearing and their efforts to agree and narrow the issues whenever possible and must identify clearly for the judge in advance of the hearing those issues that remain to be determined. - (b) Within this context, there is a need for a renewed focus on ensuring that, when directed, advocates' meetings are effective and, in particular are always attended by the advocate who will be conducting the remote hearing. - (c) Instructions should be taken from clients at soon as practicable to enable proper preparation and always prior to any advocates meeting.
-If necessary, solicitors and advocates should stress to clients the difficult circumstances in which the courts are at present operating and the need to co-operate with timely instructions. - (d) Evidence and other documents must be filed and served in accordance with the relevant case management order or Practice Direction.

-9. The listing office, clerks and judges will consider as far ahead as possible how future hearings should best be undertaken.
+- 8. Consideration of whether a remote hearing or a series of remote hearings is appropriate for a remote hearing should begin early.
+Further, and in particular: - (a) Having regard to Paragraph 12 of the President's Guidance entitled COVID 19: National Guidance for the Family Court issued on 19 March 2020, parties must redouble their focus on identifying the issues that require to be dealt with at the hearing and their efforts to agree and narrow the issues whenever possible and must identify clearly for the judge in advance of the hearing those issues that remain to be determined. - (b) Within this context, there is a need for a renewed focus on ensuring that, when directed, advocates' meetings are effective and, in particular are always attended by the advocate who will be conducting the remote hearing. - (c) Instructions should be taken from clients at soon as practicable to enable proper preparation and always prior to any advocates meeting.
+If necessary, solicitors and advocates should stress to clients the difficult circumstances in which the courts are at present operating and the need to co-operate with timely instructions.
+Save where a client has no means of remote communication, not being able to meet clients face to face with clients is not an excuse for failing to take full or any instructions for hearings. - (d) Evidence and other documents must be filed and served in accordance with the relevant case management order or Practice Direction. - 9.
+The listing office, clerks and judges will consider as far ahead as possible how future hearings should best be undertaken.
 The listing office will also seek to ensure that the judge(s) and the parties are informed, with as much notice as possible, of the identity of the judge(s) hearing the case.